jobyjoseph/Documentation/JavaScript/symbol.md

 console.log(symbol2); // Symbol()
 ```

 Both statements print `Symbol()` in console.
 Did you expect a random string?
 If yes, that is not happening.
 So, is there any way to see the contents of both variables?
-No.
+No. That is why they say `Symbol()` produces anonymous and unique values.

 In that case, how can we make sure that both the variables are unique?
 We can believe that it is unique because that is what JavaScript promises.
 Now for our relief, at least we can try comparing them.